-Remy Chauvin reviews different early works carrreid out by Theobald et al. and Frauenfelder and Errerich in Germany, Perez in Spain and Johnsen in Sutralia, carried out on 4-8 old infants.
+Remy Chauvin reviews different early works carried out on 4-8 old infants.
 The dose given was one tea to one soup spoon in warm milk per day.
-The increase of blood haemoglobin was seen after one week of intake
+The increase of blood haemoglobin was seen after one week of intake 43

 These clinical results are confirmed by experiments by Haydak et al. with rats, placed on a diet with milk and poor in iron.
-Only dark honeys, e.g. calluna, were capable of bringing blood haemoglobin values back to normal, while light honeys failed to do so
+Only dark honeys, e.g. calluna, were capable of bringing blood haemoglobin values back to normal, while light honeys failed to do so70